 Expressivity

-There is a strong genotype-phenotype correlation in ACADVLD, with severe disease associated with no residual enzyme activity (often resulting from null variants) and milder childhood and adult forms are often associated with residual enzyme activity (often resulting from pathogenic missense variants).
-(Tier 3)
+There is a strong genotype-phenotype correlation in VLCAD deficiency, with severe disease associated with no residual enzyme activity (often resulting from null variants) and milder childhood and adult forms are often associated with residual enzyme activity (often resulting from pathogenic missense variants).

 4. What is the Nature of the Intervention?